How to Reheat Dumplings Like a Pro: A Step-by-Step Guide

 - After reheating, serve the dumplings warm with your favorite sauce for dipping

-If you want to avoid getting mushy dumplings, reheating them in the oven is the best method.
+If you want to avoid getting soggy dumplings, reheating them in the oven or even an inexpensive toaster oven is a great method.

 While other methods of reheating dumplings like the air fryer or pan require oil, in the oven you’ll get crispy dumplings without using more oil.
 This method is great for reheating fried dumplings and only takes 5 minutes.